Welcome To Sledding-

 A red marker on the left hand side of the track indicates a left hand turn, a red marker on the right hand side of the track indicated a right hand turn.

 After each turn a blue marker is used as a confidence maker for the musher to proceed straight ahead/correct trail.

 A yellow maker is a caution marker, yellow markers are used to inform mushers to slow and proceed with caution

 Our experienced committee will teach you how to train your dog to run safely in the Australian climate.

-Dogs can over heat & quite quickly even in the cooler months.
+Dogs can over heat and quite quickly even in

-Learn to look for signs of your dog over heating, heavy panting or rapid breathing, excessive thirst
+Learn to look for signs of your dog overheating:

-How to cool your dog down, Begin cooling your dog down by soaking his body with cool water –cool, but not cold.
+Begin cooling your dog down by soaking his body with cool water –cool, but not cold.
 Use a hose, wet towels or any other source of cool water that is available.
 Take his temperature if possible.
-Concentrate the cooling water on his head, neck and in the areas underneath the front and back legs
+Concentrate the cooling water on his head, neck and in the areas underneath the front and back legs.